 Variations and add ins:

-- To make this mushroom shrimp gluten free use gluten free breadcrumbs and either gluten free all purpose flour or almond flour.
+- To make this mushroom shrimp gluten-free: use gluten-free breadcrumbs and either a gluten-free all purpose flour or almond flour.

 How to serve:

-I love serving this crispy shrimp with the homemade shrimp cocktail sauce but you could use any type of sauce that you prefer to dip these shrimp including bbq sauce, honey mustard sauce, or ketchup.
+I love serving this shrimp with homemade vegan cocktail sauce or vegan tartar sauce but you could also use your favourite sauce to dip these shrimp including homemade barbecue sauce, honey mustard dip, cajun garlic sauce, or ketchup.
+Feel free to give them a squeeze of lemon before serving.

-You can also used these shrimp in other ways such as adding them to pasta dishes, salads, rice dishes and more.
+You can also use these shrimp in other ways such as adding them to pasta dishes, salads, rice dishes or making vegan shrimp tacos.

 How to store:

-Store these shrimp in an air tight container in the fridge for up to 3 days if you don't eat them right away.
+Store any leftover shrimp in an airtight container in the fridge for up to 3 days if you don't eat them right away.

 I don't recommend trying to freeze these shrimp.